Thérèse Dion

-Thérèse Tanguay-Dion, (20 March 1927 – 17 January 2020), popularly known as Maman Dion ("Mommy Dion" in French), was a Canadian television personality and the mother of singer Céline Dion.
+Thérèse Tanguay-Dion (20 March 1927 – 17 January 2020), popularly known as "Maman Dion" (Mommy Dion), was a Canadian television personality and the mother of singer Celine Dion.

+Life

-She was born on the Gaspé Peninsula, in Sainte-Anne-des-Monts, Quebec, as was her husband, Adhémar-Charles Dion.
-Her parents were Antoinette (née Sergerie) and Laureat Achille Tanguay.
+Born on the Gaspé Peninsula in Sainte-Anne-des-Monts, Quebec (as was her husband, Adhémar-Charles Dion), her parents were Antoinette (née Sergerie) and Laureat Achille Tanguay.

-Already well known in Quebec as a stage mother involved in her daughter's career, she later launched her own line of food products, Pâtés de Maman Dion, and became host of a cooking show for TVA in 1999.
-She was also a sponsor of the Fondation Maman Dion which was founded in 2006, an educational foundation which provides school supplies, clothing and eyewear to underprivileged children.
+Already well known in Quebec as a stage mother involved in her daughter's career, she later launched her own line of food products, *Pâtés de Maman Dion*, and became host of a cooking show for TVA in 1999.
+She was also a sponsor of the Fondation Maman Dion, founded in 2006, an educational foundation providing school supplies, clothing, and eyewear to underprivileged children.

 Children

 Thérèse and Adhémar had 14 children: